Intermesh/groupoffice-docs/using/finance.rst

 ``````````````````
 It's also possible for customers to give mandates for recurring payments via direct debit.
 The process for customers is
 simple and user-friendly.
 They can now click the "Direct Debit" button instead of "Pay" and follow the same payment process to set
 up their first recurring payment.
-Once the next invoice is generated in Group-Office, a background payment will be
+Once the next invoice is generated in GroupOffice, a background payment will be
 automatically created using the mandate provided by the customer.

 Our recurring payments feature is compatible with: